UnderscoreDavidSmith/LowContrastComplications/README.md

 I'm sharing these so that if anyone else is interested in trying this setup out they can.
 The code is kinda horrible and no where near what a 'finalized' version would look like but they mostly work.
 Because of limitations with how complications can update, the battery complication only updates every 15 minutes or so.

+I'm not expecting to update, support or manage these examples going forward, but am instead just providing them in case they are interesting from someone else to try out.